msarson/ZipTools-for-Clarion/README.md

 https://clarionhub.com/t/zip-unzip-options-within-an-app/6805

-While Marcelo's ClarionZipClass provided the initial inspiration and shares the same class name (CZipClass), this library is actually a complete rewrite from the ground up rather than a modification of the original code.
+While Marcelo's ClarionZipClass provided the initial inspiration, this library is actually a complete rewrite from the ground up rather than a modification of the original code.

 The current implementation features a different architecture with:
 - Multi-threaded processing